• Skip to Content

 1. Students required to complete remedial level courses to meet their educational goals are allowed up to 30 units or two full-time semesters in addition to their program length.

-2. Students who require English as a Second Language (ESL) course work will have additional units in their maximum time frame.
+2. English as a Second Language (ESL) course work is not counted in the maximum time frame.

 3. Course repeats are limited to the number of times specified in the College Catalog.
 Students may receive financial aid for a repeated course only once, regardless of the grade earned on the first attempt.
 Repeated courses are counted as part of the total number of attempted units.